HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 \subsubsection{Manufacturing of THF-hydrates}

-A starting point of the experiments described here is establishing a reliable and scalable technique, that allows production of relatively large quantities of hydrates with minimal amounts of residual ice.
-In this section, this technique is described for THF-hydrates having different protonated and deuterated components.
+A starting point of this experimental campaign is establishing a reliable and scalable technique, that allows production of relatively large quantities of hydrates with minimal amounts of residual ice.
+This technique is described in detail in ~\cite{Czamler_2023} for THF-hydrates having different protonated and deuterated components.
 The obtained structures were studied by neutron diffraction at the high-intensity two-axis diffractometer D20.
-An exemplary powder pattern and details of the associated Rietveld-refinement are given in \cref{sec_diff_collection}.
-The structure analysis is followed by a study of the low-energy dynamics of different THF-hydrate samples, as described in \cref{sec_spectroscopy}.

 THF (molecular formula \ce{C_4H_8O}) is an organic compound which has a ring structure.
 A great advantage of THF-hydrates, compared to most other clathrate hydrate compounds, is that they form at ambient pressure from a stoichiometric mixture of its two liquid components, water ($\mathrm{H_2 O}$) and THF ($\mathrm{C_4 H_8 O}$), in a ratio of 17 to 1~\cite{KIDA2021104284} at \SI{280}{K} and below.
 After carefully weighing and mixing the two liquids with a teflon-coated magnetic stirrer, a cool-down of the solution results in solidification in the CS-II structure (see \cref{tab_sII}).
-The CS-II structure is the most common among clathrate hydrates and its ideal unit cell contains 136 ($\mathrm{H_2 O}$) molecules forming 16 small and 8 large cages.
-This structure has been extensively studied previously (see, for example,~ \cite{gough_composition_1971-1}).
-The study presented here focuses on the yields of the CS-II structure and quantifying the residual ice, for two different methods to cool down the sample.

-A great advantage of the manufacturing technique is, that it allows for a contrast variation between the host and the guest contribution in spectroscopy experiments.
-By simply substituting one of the liquid components with its deuterated counterpart (water ($\mathrm{H_2 O}$) with heavy water ($\mathrm{D_2 O}$) and THF ($\mathrm{C_4 H_8 O}$) with THF-d ($\mathrm{C_4 D_8 O}$)) one obtains four different samples which are summarized in~\cref{tab_samples}.
+The diffractogram that verifies this structure is shown in Fig. \ref{fig_diffraction_pattern}.